Developing Trust and Effective Care Project

 Patients and psychiatrists working in partnership

 There has been little systematic exploration of the mutual experiences of patients and clinicians/psychiatrists and how these interact throughout the care process.
-In order to address these challenges, GAMIAN-Europe and the EPA launched a project in 2018 to assess and better understand hopes and objectives, decision making processes, successes and frustrations from both the patient and the mental health worker’s perspective of the care process.
+In order to address these challenges, GAMIAN-Europe and the EPA launched a project to assess and better understand hopes and objectives, decision making processes, successes and frustrations from both the patient and the mental health worker’s perspective of the care process.

 Prevention of negative experiences and overcoming current challenges can only be effective if patients and mental health workers can develop trust, reduce fear and enable the establishment of a therapeutic relationship.
 This will require an understanding of each others’ expectations, powers and limitations.

 Without such positive care experience that relies on trust and mutual understanding, mental health interventions cannot be effective for a number of reasons including engagement, concordance and the therapeutic effect of positive relationships.
 Conversely, negative patient experience is a key marker of service failure and needs to be picked up by healthcare systems.